 The newly constructed New Life Center will improve both access and quality to HIV/AIDS treatment and services in Nepal for years to come.
 65 children received treatment and care at the center last year.

-New Life Center offers what its name promises – a new start for the 102 children with HIV/AIDS and their caretakers who were treated at the center in 2013-2014.
-The program provides lifesaving treatment to children while teaching their caretakers, most of whom also have HIV, to live hygienically and cook nutritious meals.
-This training dramatically reduces the risk of acquiring the illnesses that make HIV develop into AIDS, and let’s infected people lead fulfilling lives.
-During the months that children and their guardians spend there, they receive food, housing, and all medical treatment for free.
+The New Life Center provides lifesaving treatment to children with HIV/AIDS while teaching their caretakers, most of whom also have HIV, to live hygienically and cook nutritious meals.
+This training dramatically reduces the risk of acquiring the illnesses that make HIV develop into AIDS, and allows infected people lead fulfilling lives.
+During the months that children and their guardians spend at the Center, they receive food, housing, and all medical treatment for free.

 The New Life Center is the only facility in Nepal that uses a holistic approach to helping HIV-positive children.
 We offer psychological counseling services to help children and their guardians learn to live with the stigma of HIV/AIDS and improve their self-esteem.
 Further, nurses, nutritionist, doctor, and other staff provide: education and enriching activities for children, training in nutrition, health, literacy, and income generation for caregivers, as well as nutritious meals, 24-hour medical care, and counseling to improve their self-confidence and help them manage the stigma of HIV/AIDS for both.